 Covid 19 and its Political Consequences in Europe: Unity, Polarisations and New Political Phenomena

 Protests in Germany and Bulgaria during the pandemic: new or old demands?

 Where: Concordia Cloud

 Registration is mandatory.
-Registered participants will receive a Zoom link one day before each event.
-Registration deadline for the first event: Saturday, 26 September 2020.
+Registered participants will receive the link before the event.

 European trends: two views

 28 September 2020, 9:00–10:30

 Judy Dempsey, Berlin-based non-resident senior fellow at Carnegie Europe and editor in chief of the Strategic Europe blog.
 Former journalist and international correspondent for the International Herald Tribune, Financial Times, Irish Times, etc. Europe’s Futures Fellow.